ethanbrooks/ng-tree/README.md

-Have a loog and see what has changed: https://angular.io/guide/universal Have look at https://www.npmjs.com/package/lerna for issues like this# ng-tree
+Have a loog and see what has changed: https://angular.io/guide/universal Have look at https://www.npmjs.com/package/lerna for issues like this
 # ng-tree